cotes2020/jekyll-theme-chirpy/_posts/10CyberAttack/Spoofing/2019-09-17-CyberAttackMeow-ARP-Spoofing.md

 - XARP has several Modules that have specific functions.
 - If those conditions are violated they will generate a notification for the User.
 - `ChangeFilter`:
-  - Module keeps tracks of IP-to-Mac Adress mapping.
+  - Module keeps tracks of IP-to-Mac address mapping.
   - Every ARP Packet contains a mapping of IP-to-MAC addresses.
 ARP request contains the IP-to-MAC mapping of the sender.
 ARP replies to contain the IP-to-MAC mapping of the machine resolved.
 Every mapping is inserted into a database.
 If a mapping is monitored that break current mapping, an alert is generated.
 Using Network discoverers, the database is filled quickly and more reliably than without network discoverers.
 - `CorruptFilter`:
   - ARP packets have a special restriction.